-The earl grey tea smoked salmon was a light way to start the meal, with the little bursts of citrus adding zest and freshness throughout the salad.
+The earl grey tea smoked salmon was a light way to start the meal, with the little bursts of citrus.
 Next, the savoury porridge with frogs legs.
 A stroke of culinary genius and easily the best frogs legs I’ve ever had, beating the Parisians at their own game here!
 Lastly, the meat fruit.
 If you only order one dish, this has to be it.
 It looks, smells and feels like a mandarin – until you cut through the citrus gel to find the chicken liver parfait inside.
 A masterpiece in itself.
 For dessert I had the chocolate bar – a biscuit base with passionfruit jam, chocolate ganache and ginger ice cream.
-Decadent but perfectly balanced!
 And just when you think it’s all over, you’re presented with an orange blossom chocolate ganache in a shot glass with a caraway seed biscuit to dip in it.
 A great way to end the meal!

 Petrus by Gordon Ramsey